Have you been able to get a second chance checking account at First Merit Bank?

-Having your own bank account straight into the negative and then not being able to pay it back is nothing somebody should have to experience.
-Having increasing fees from Non Sufficient Funds fees, it can be difficult to pay the cash back.
+Having your checking account directly into the negative and then not being able to pay it back is nothing a person should have to go through.
+Having stacking fees from Non Sufficient Funds fees, it can be hard to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank gives you a new bank account like this, they know that you have had some problems in the past with other banks.
+When a bank provides you with a new bank account like this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you've personal issues with different financial institutions, they put your name on a list called chexsystems.
+When you have got money problems with some other banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You will get a second chance checking account, and sometimes the banks may simply take off a few abilities to help make certain your account doesn't get into the negative once again.
-When you get a new start with a second chance checking account, make certain you watch it very closely.
+You can obtain a second chance checking account, and sometimes the banks may simply take off a few abilities to help ensure your bank account does not get into the negative again.
+When you get a new start with a second chance checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

 So to make things easier and not enter the negative with your second chance checking account, you need to monitor all charges and write them down.
 When you write a check, you make sure you keep a record of it.
 Some people do not cash checks for weeks, and sometimes it can be easy to forget you wrote a 500 dollar check and that person didn't cash it yet.
 Then you end up thinking you have an extra 500 dollars in your account and you buy a few things.

-The next thing you realize, the man or women eventually cashed your check so you will have 4 fees that put your bank account in the negative.
-That would be 4 NSF service fees.
-So along with your second chance banking account, you'll want to be sure you keep an eagle eye on all expenditures.
-Not only will you develop faith together with your new bank, but you will get better at managing your finances.
+Next thing you realize, the man or women finally cashed your check so you now have 4 fees that put your bank account in the negative.
+That could be 4 NSF service fees.
+So together with your second chance bank account, you'll want to be sure you keep an eagle eye on all expenditures.
+Not only will you create confidence with the new bank, but you will get better at taking care of your dollars.